 Another truth is that the private outside college scholarships (those not awarded by the school the student is attending) available generally only make a dent in the cost of attending a public university.
 Make it a scratch for attending a private school.

 The average cost of attendance for public flagship universities is over $30,000 a year for the most prominent institutions.
-Finding private college with total cost less than $50,000 is becoming increasingly difficult.
+Finding private colleges with total costs less than $50,000 is becoming increasingly difficult.
 It’s going to take a lot of $2,000 scholarships to significantly reduce a student’s out-of-pocket costs.

 Of course, that doesn’t mean students shouldn’t try for private scholarships.
 They should just make sure they understand the ratio of effort they’ll have to put in relative to the possible payout.